LMulvey/gitbook-node-chat-tutorial/README.md

 Hello and thank you for joining us at the JavaScript Essentials Workshop!

-My name is Lee Mulvey, a local freelance web developer, and I'll be your instructor today!
+My name is Lee Mulvey, a local freelance FRONTEND web developer, and I'll be your instructor today!

 I've been programming for a lot of years now, but, I originally got my start managing the vBulletin forums for web comic Cyanide & Happiness.